 In short, the Liquid 8 Metal Strung Tennis Racquet is simply one of the best choices on the market.
 Thousands of beginners and seasoned tennis players have vouched for the racquet’s effectiveness, as it strikes the perfect balance between power and control.
 The lightweight frame will allow you to respond what’s happening on the court in real time, while the racquet’s string dampening technology will let you hit the sweet spot with an effortless ease.

 The Wilson Zero has one of the lightest frames of any racquet on the market.
 Due to the racquet’s low weight, it is perfect for intermediates and people who are getting used to the game.
 Although it may not be ideal for advanced players, it is a great option for people who have a defensive playstyle due to its extreme maneuverability.

 This racquet is considered the most balanced out of all the top tier models in its price range.
 This makes Wilson Zero racquets great for beginners as well as those who desire more a stable option.

 The racquet makes up for its lack of power with ease of use, allowing free movement and powerful defenses against your opponent’s plays.
 Wrapping lead tape around the racquet’s frame can give it some extra punch when it’s required, although its defensive power alone can easily change the tide of a close matchup.

 The construction of the racquet’s strings is widely praised by many of its’ users.
-There is little unwanted string vibration during use, and most people would not to replace the strings for some years even under heavy use.
-The strings are also dual tapered, which means users can expect accurate serves every time the ball is hit.
+There is little string vibration during use, and most people would not need to replace the strings for some years even under heavy use.
+The strings are also dually tapered, which means users can expect accurate serves every time the ball is hit.

 The technology of tennis racquets is getting more advanced every day.
 Wilson’s engineers have designed the Wilson Pro Staff RF97 with the help of renowned tennis player Roger Federer.
 This racquet provides an enhanced sweet spot area as well as a larger head size for more accurate swings.